MartinDupont/evernote2pdf/docs/how_it_works.md

     - UNICODE_SNOB for using unicode
     - ESCAPE_SNOB for escaping every special character
-    - LINKS_EACH_PARAGRAPH for putting links after every paragraph
     - BODY_WIDTH for wrapping long lines
     - SKIP_INTERNAL_LINKS to skip #local-anchor things
     - INLINE_LINKS for formatting images and links